 The safety engineer is an expert that can prove that the city operated outside of its safety regulations, helping you and your family’s case.

 Expert Witnesses Provide Another Perspective

-In the broadest sense, a wrongful death can be summed up as the presentation of your story versus the defendant’s.
+In the broadest sense, wrongful death can be summed up as the presentation of your story versus the defendants.
 In order to effectively eliminate the question of who is responsible, you can call upon an expert witness to give the court their professional perspective.

 Although the defendant may do their best to undermine your witness, or bring their own as a counterattack, your expert witness can use facts and give a reasonable testimony that can benefit your case.
 Since the plaintiff has the burden of proof in a wrongful death case, employing an expert witness can make the difference of proving your story with vital facts and references that can be difficult to dispute in court.

 A wrongful death case can be your opportunity to collect damages for the negligent acts of another party.
-Therefore, by hiring personal injury lawyer in Atlanta who work with expert witnesses, you can call upon a professional to effectively argue your case in court.
+Therefore, by hiring a personal injury lawyer in Atlanta who works with expert witnesses, you can call upon a professional to effectively argue your case in court.